-Colonial heritage in the Hawkesbury is exceptional, from a Georgian town square and Australia’s oldest church to a convict-hewn sandstone pub and a pioneer village of 19th century buildings.
+Colonial heritage in the Hawkesbury is exceptional, from a Georgian town square and Australia’s oldest church to a convict-hewn sandstone pub.
 The remnants of the convict-built Old Great North Road, a World Heritage site, are near historic Windsor.

 Thompson Square in Windsor is one of Australia’s finest colonial town squares.
 You’ll discover more colonial gems in the other historic towns, including Richmond, Pitt Town, Wilberforce, Ebenezer, St Albans and Wisemans Ferry, near the UNESCO Old Great North Road walk in Dharug National Park.